 I really enjoyed putting this post together, thanks so much to Souad for sharing this valuable insight into Ramadan and her recipe for Fatteh, such a fabulous, delicious meal.

-Fatteh (pita with chickpeas and yogurt)
+Fatteh (pita with chickpeas and yoghurt)

 - 2 Lebanese wrap breads